 Because of the nature of substance use disorders, drug and alcohol treatment centers (also called drug and alcohol rehab centers) have had to find diverse ways to treat addictions.
 Each person who enters an addiction treatment center will need care that is different from the next.

-All of the Vertava Health treatment facilities offer inpatient treatment programs that are customized to each person’s unique needs.
+Several of the Vertava Health treatment facilities offer inpatient treatment programs that are customized to each person’s unique needs.
 This type of care allows the person to be fully immersed in the treatment environment while receiving the individualized addiction treatment services necessary for a successful outcome.

 For this reason, most participants in treatment for drug or alcohol abuse can benefit from inpatient treatment.
 This type of care allows the person to be fully immersed in the treatment environment while providing the individualized addiction treatment services necessary for a successful outcome.